The EAJS has received funds from the Toshiba International Foundation to support delegate attendance.

 Conditions of funding

-- The initial portion of the grant will be allocated as a registration fee waiver in our system; any allocation exceeding that will be remitted to the recipient's bank account after the conference.
+- The grant will be allocated as a registration fee waiver in our system.

 - All grant recipients will be required to provide a short report summarising their experience of the conference.

 With the continued economic downturn and deterioration in institutional funding, we envisage competition will be huge: we are likely to receive 2-4 times the number of applications we can assist.
-Applications have a greater chance of success if the amount requested is low or just for registration fee waivers, as we would like to help as many delegates as possible.
+Applications have a greater chance of success if you apply only for partial funding, as we would like to help as many delegates as possible.